JuliaMath/Richardson.jl/README.md

 h = 0.015625
 (-832.4165749908325, 733.4066740007335)
 ```
-Before reached an `|h| < 0.01` where the power series could begin to converge, `extrapolate` gave up and returned a wrong answer (with a large error estimate to let you know that the result is garbage)!
+Before reaching an `|h| < 0.01` where the power series could begin to converge, `extrapolate` gave up and returned a wrong answer (with a large error estimate to let you know that the result is garbage)!
 In contrast, if we start with a small enough `h` then it converges just fine and returns the correct answer (`-10000`) to nearly machine precision:
 ```jl
 julia> extrapolate(0.01) do h
            @show h